AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================================      ==========
-Cloud Type                                      Currently Transit GW can only be launched in AWS Gateway Name                                    A unique name to identify the Transit GW Account Name                                    n `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
+Cloud Type                                      Currently Transit GW can only be launched in AWS Gateway Name                                    A unique name to identify the Transit GW Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
 Region                                          One of the AWS regions VPC ID                                          The Transit VPC-id Public Subnet                                   The public subnet on which Transit GW instance is deployed